rxweb/rxweb/docs/reactive-form-validators/validation-decorators/upperCase.md

 First we need to create a Location class and define a property of CountryName in the model to achieve the functional need of point 1.
 <div component="app-code" key="upperCase-add-model"></div>
 </data-scope>
-Now, we need to create a `FormGroup` in the component.
-To achieve this, we need to add `RxFormBuilder`.
-The `RxFormBuilder` is an injectable service that is provided with the `RxReactiveFormsModule`.
-Inject this dependency by adding it to the component constructor.
+Through Angular FormBuilder service we create FormGroup in the component.
+Here we have covered Add and Edit form operations.

 <data-scope scope="['decorator']">
 <div component="app-tabs" key="basic-operations"></div>